umberto-fontanazza/kiruna-explorer/retrospective/Retrospective_Sprint3.md

 - What caused your errors in estimation (if any)?

+  - Jest was very slow.

 - What lessons did you learn (both positive and negative) in this sprint?

+  - API definition is a crucial step in the sprint, everybody has to agree on it and it should be done in a few days.

 - Which improvement goals set in the previous retrospective were you able to achieve?

+  1. Backend team members ready to work on frontend
+  2. Some improvents in adopting common component organization guidelines

 - Which ones you were not able to achieve?
 Why?
+2. Reduce frontend complexity, because we had no time and we had to focus on creting new features

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)

   > Propose one or two

+  1. Produce working code quickly and optimize it in a second pass
+  2. Check and agree on APIs definition quickly

 - One thing you are proud of as a Team!!
+  - We're proud of how our app is growing